Idrisovinm/Idrisovinm/README.md

 Web Frontend Developer
 ----------------------

-I'm a self-taught passionate FrontEnd developer from Russia I love writing on Vue, and building fun experiments
+I'm a self-taught passionate FrontEnd developer from Russia.
+I love writing on Vue, and building fun experiments

 * 🌍  I'm based in Moscow
 * ✉️  You can contact me at [idrisov.inmind@gmail.com](mailto:idrisov.inmind@gmail.com)